ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ## Non-Conventional abstractions: desalination

+Water obtained through desalination is the most common type of non-conventional water usage.
+It will likely only be active near coastal zones only, since otherwise transportation costs are too high.
+The amount of desalinated water usage in LISFLOOD is defined as:

+Deaslinated water abstraction = the total water demand * fracncused

-It is assumed that the non-conventional fraction of water demand exists.
-It is abstracted for a 100%.
+It is assumed that the non-conventional water demand is always available.
+It is abstracted for a 100%, so no losses are accounted for.

 ## Surface water abstractions and water regions